Litter of mice

 Managed Breeding Services

-The Managed Breeding Service (MBS; sometimes also referred to as "Colony") is a fee-for-service elective enterprise offered by DAR to the Emory research community.
+Managed Breeding Services (MBS) is a fee-for-service elective enterprise offered by DAR to the Emory research community.
 Through this, DAR maintains and manages colonies of research mice for the investigators.
+Please contact us with questions or to set up a breeding agreement: somdar-mbs@mscloud.emory.net

-Services are defined and executed via specific agreements that are drawn-up between the lab and the MBS/DAR.
-Please contact us with questions or to set up a breeding agreement at somdar-mbs@mscloud.emory.net.
-The staff of the MBS is skilled in the technical aspects of the breeding and care of rodents.
-While some breeding and genetics counseling is possible via this service, the MBS does not maintain formal association with a qualified mouse geneticist.
+The staff of MBS are skilled in the technical aspects of the breeding and care of rodents.
+While some breeding and genetics counseling is possible via this service, MBS does not maintain formal association with a qualified mouse geneticist.
 Investigators requiring sophisticated genetics advice or counseling are cautioned that this generally is not available via the MBS and are advised to make their own arrangements.

-Mice in the DAR Managed Breeding Service (MBS) are generally housed in either breeder pair or breeder trio housing in compliance with IACUC "Mouse Housing Density Policy" and as defined in the IACUC approved protocol for the MBS.
-Mice are housed in any housing modality made available by DAR based upon genotype, phenotype or lab request.
-Currently the program is divided into two levels of care.
+Rodents managed by MBS are generally housed in compliance with IACUC "Rodent Colony Management Policy" and as defined in the IACUC approved protocol.
+Rodents are housed in any housing modality made available by DAR based upon genotype, phenotype or lab request.

 LEVEL I

-Level I mice are strains which are production colonies for experimental use or are being maintained so that the strain is not lost for future experimental use.
-Mice in this group do not require collecting biopsies for genotyping.
-These strains require the least amount of care.
-The breeding pairs/trios are simply watched for health and production and decisions are made to replace or retire the breeders as each warrants.
-In production mode, the mice are weaned, data recorded, cage cards generated; and then the mice are transported to the PI's normal animal facility room for use in their research (just as if they were ordered from an outside vendor).
-In maintenance mode, weaned mice are normally euthanized at weaning to reduce the census population except when needed to be held as replacement breeders.
+Level I colonies are strains which are production colonies for experimental use or are being maintained so that the strain is not lost for future experimental use.
+Mice in this group do not require collecting tissue for genotyping.
+These strains require basic care and handling with only minor intervention.
+The breeders are monitored for health and production; decisions are made to replace or retire the breeders as each warrant.
+In production mode, the mice are weaned, data recorded, cage cards generated; and then the mice are transported to the PI's normal animal facility room for use in their research.
+In maintenance mode, weaned

 DAR Managed Breeding Level 1 care includes: